6 Critical Security Threats: Detection & Response Strategies That Save Millions

 When attackers go phishing for your credentials

-Why it's dangerous: Phishing remains one of the most common security incident types, with 83% of organizations reporting successful attacks in 2021.
-These attacks target credentials that unlock access to systems and data without triggering security alarms.
+Phishing remains one of the most common security incident types, with 83% of organizations reporting successful attacks in 2021.
+These attacks target credentials that provide access to systems and data without triggering security alarms.
 They're increasingly sophisticated, using real company branding, personalization, and psychological manipulation.

 Detection signs: